nenves/MCW-Cognitive-services-and-deep-learning/Hands-on lab/HOL step-by step - Cognitive Services and deep learning.md

 4. On the **ML Experimentation** blade, provide the following:

-    a.  **Experimentation account name**: provide a name for your experimentation account.
+    a.  **Experimentation account name**: provide a name for your experimentation account

-    b.  **Subscription:** select your Azure subscription.
+    b.  **Subscription:** select your Azure subscription

-    c.  **Resource group**: select the mcw-ai-lab resource group you previously created.
+    c.  **Resource group**: select the mcw-ai-lab resource group you previously created

     d.  **Location**: select the region nearest to where you deployed your lab VM.
-It's OK if they are not in exactly the same region, but try to select a region that is close to minimize latency.
+It's OK if they are not exactly in the same region, but try to select a region that is close to minimize latency.

-    e.  **Number of seats**: leave at 2.
+    e.  **Number of seats**: leave at 2

-    f.  **Storage account**: select create new and provide a unique name for the new storage account.
+    f.  **Storage account**: select create new and provide a unique name for the new storage account

-    g.  **Workspace for Experimentation account**: provide a unique name for the workspace.
+    g.  **Workspace for Experimentation account**: provide a unique name for the workspace

-    h.  **Assign owner for the workspace**: leave the owner assigned to you.
+    h.  **Assign owner for the workspace**: leave the owner assigned to you

-    i.  **Create Model Management account**: leave checked.
+    i.  **Create Model Management account**: leave checked

-    j.  **Account name**: provide a name for your model management account.
+    j.  **Account name**: provide a name for your model management account

-    k.  **Model Management pricing tier**: select the S1 pricing tier.\
+    k.  **Model Management pricing tier**: select the S1 pricing tier\
         ![The ML Experimentation blade fields are set to the previously defined settings.](images/Hands-onlabstep-bystep-CognitiveServicesanddeeplearningimages/media/image20.png "ML Experimentation blade")

 5. Select **Create** to provision the Experimentation and Model Management Service.
 The deployment should take about 2 minutes.

-6. When the deployment completes, navigate to your mcw-ai-lab resource group and confirm that you see an instance of Machine Learning Experimentation and Machine Learning Model Management.\
+6. When the deployment completes, navigate to your mcw-ai-lab resource group and confirm that you see an instance of Machine Learning Experimentation and Machine Learning Model Management\
     ![Both Machine Learning Experimentation and Machine Learning Model Management are called out in the Resource group list.](images/Hands-onlabstep-bystep-CognitiveServicesanddeeplearningimages/media/image21.png "Resource group")

 ### Task 2: Create the Azure Machine Learning project

 1. Connect to the labvm via RDP.
 If you stopped the VM, remember to Start it up again before attempting to connect.

-2. From the **Start** menu, launch **Azure Machine Learning Workbench**.
+2. From the **Start** menu, launch **Azure Machine Learning Workbench**

-3. Select **Sign in with Microsoft.**\
+3. Select **Sign in with Microsoft**\
     ![Screenshot of the Azure Machine Learning Workbench Start menu icon.](images/Hands-onlabstep-bystep-CognitiveServicesanddeeplearningimages/media/image22.png "Azure Machine Learning Workbench Start menu icon")

-4. Sign in with the credentials you used when creating the Experimentation Service in the Azure Portal.\
+4. Sign in with the credentials you used when creating the Experimentation Service in the Azure Portal\
     ![Screenshot of the Microsoft Azure sign in screen.](images/Hands-onlabstep-bystep-CognitiveServicesanddeeplearningimages/media/image23.png "Microsoft Azure sign in screen")

-5. After successfully signing in, the Workbench interface should appear, listing the experimentation workspace that you created.\
+5. After successfully signing in, the Workbench interface should appear and list the experimentation workspace that you created\
     ![Screenshot of the Workbench window.](images/Hands-onlabstep-bystep-CognitiveServicesanddeeplearningimages/media/image24.png "Workbench window")

 6. From the **File** Menu, select **New Project...**\